chakraroy/snipskit/README.md

 sudo systemctl start pixel.service sudo systemctl status pixel.service
 ```
+This ervice file has coded that the pixel.py file is located in the /home/pi directory (you can change it to where every you like as long as thats changed in the service file)

 This copies the service file to the Pis service directory, we change the pixel.py file to have execution permission and then enable/start the service and check its status to make sure its working or if there was a problem